 This study focuses on Arizona as a state renowned for the heat and desert environment where the intensity and frequency of extreme heat are increasing annually.
-Heat was responsible for 2,429 mortality cases in Arizona between 2010 and 2020 and the number of heat deaths has increased annually.
+Heat was responsible for 2,429 mortality cases in Arizona between 2010 and 2020 (ADHS 2023) and the number of heat deaths has increased annually.
 Figure 1 illustrates the mean daily maximum air temperature during the warmest month over a 30-year period from 1981 to 2010 in the United States.
-As shown on the map, Arizona’s extensive region experiences temperatures that frequently soar to 112 degrees Fahrenheit, with occasional recordings of even higher temperatures, up to 119 degrees Fahrenheit.
+As shown on the map, Arizona’s extensive region experiences temperatures that frequently soar to 112 degrees Fahrenheit (about 44.4 degrees Celsius), with occasional recordings of even higher temperatures, up to 119 degrees Fahrenheit (about 48.3 degrees Celsius).
 Figure 1 also shows the position of Maricopa County within the state of Arizona encompassing the highest temperature compared to the northern part of the state.
 Maricopa County is an important region within Arizona, as it accounts for over half of the state’s population (about 4.5 million) residing in this hotspot.
-It is also one of the fastest growing counties in the USA for the past decade.
+It is the nation’s 4th most populated and the fastest growing countyin the USA for the past decade (Census 2024).
 For health-related data, Maricopa County provides accessible and reliable data generalizable into overall heat related health challenges at the state level, in the absence of accessible data from other counties of the state, and other states in the USA.